 Under the direction of the Legislature, Oklahoma teachers, parents, and community leaders met to agree upon the skills that students are expected to master by the end of each grade.
-The results of their efforts, Oklahoma C3 Standards, provide the basis for Oklahoma's core curriculum.
+The results of their efforts, Oklahoma Academic Standards, provide the basis for Oklahoma's core curriculum.

-In addition, the Legislature established the criterion-referenced test component of the Oklahoma School Testing Program (OSTP) to measure students' progress in mastering the Oklahoma C^3 Standard objectives.
-Tests have been developed by national test publishers that specifically measure the Oklahoma C^3 Standard objectives at the end-of-instruction levels.
+In addition, the Legislature established the criterion-referenced test component of the Oklahoma School Testing Program (OSTP) to measure students' progress in mastering the Oklahoma Academic Standards.
+Tests have been developed by national test publishers that specifically measure the Oklahoma Academic Standards at the end-of-instruction levels.
 Teachers from throughout Oklahoma have been involved in the review, revision, and approval of the questions that are included in the tests.

-The Oklahoma Modified Alternate Assessment Program (OMAAP) is a criterionreferenced testing program which compares a student's performance with performance standards established by the State Board of Education.
+The Oklahoma Modified Alternate Assessment Program (OMAAP) is a criterion-referenced testing program which compares a student's performance with performance standards established by the State Board of Education.
 The performance standards are based upon recommendations from groups of Oklahoma educators who evaluated the test and recommended the performance standards for the different levels of performance for each test.
 The Oklahoma Performance Index, or OPI, is a scaled score earned by a student that places the student into one of the four performance levels (Advanced, Satisfactory, Limited Knowledge, Unsatisfactory).

 The Modified assessments have been developed for students with disabilities who can make significant progress but may not reach grade-level achievement standards within the same time frame as other students, even after receiving the best-designed instructional interventions from highly qualified teachers.
-The Modified assessments are intended for those students for whom both the Oklahoma Alternate Assessment Program (OAAP) or portfolio, and the Oklahoma Core Curriculum Tests (OCCT) general assessments are inappropriate.
+Beginning in 2013-2014, the Modified assessments are intended for those students who are repeat testers with a previous score in the same content area.
+The purpose of this test is to show proficiency in order to meet graduation requirements only.

-The Modified assessments provide information about subject-level student academic performance in Reading, Mathematics, Science, and History in relation to the Oklahoma C^3 Standards based on modified achievement standards.
+The Modified assessments provide information about subject-level student academic performance in Reading, Mathematics, Science, and History in relation to the Oklahoma Academic Standards based on modified achievement standards.
 End-of-Instruction assessments are available in the following subjects: